 Answer: It depends on the camera.
 Some 35mm cameras can use 120 film, while others cannot.
 Check your camera’s manual to see if it is compatible.
 If it is not, you may be able to find an adapter that will allow you to use 120 film.

-See also Brownie Hawkeye Camera Flash Model
+See also Brownie Hawkeye Camera Film

 Is 120 film still available?